EOSIO/eos/TUTORIAL.md

 ```

-This command created a new token `EOS` with a pecision of 4 decimials and a maximum
-supply of 1000000000.0000 EOS.
+This command created a new token `EOS` with a pecision of 4 decimials and a maximum supply of 1000000000.0000 EOS.

-In order to create this token we required the permission of the `eosio.token` contract
-because it "owns" the symbol namespace (e.g. "EOS").
-Future versions of this contract
-may allow other parties to buy symbol names automatically.
-For this reason we must
-pass `-p eosio.token` to authorize this call.
+In order to create this token we required the permission of the `eosio.token` contract because it "owns" the symbol namespace (e.g. "EOS").
+Future versions of this contract may allow other parties to buy symbol names automatically.
+For this reason we must pass `-p eosio.token` to authorize this call.

-### Issue Tokens to User
+### Issue Tokens to Account "User"

 Now that we have created the token, the issuer can issue new tokens to the account `user` we created earlier.